Mawue2801/Artic_GUI/README.md

 #########################################
-Artic Pipleline Graphical User Interface
+Artic Pipeline Graphical User Interface
 #########################################

 To begin, activate your artic conda environment in your terminal by typing 'conda activate artic'.